|Priority||May 15||November 1|

 Late applications are accepted and considered as space allows.

-- Application for admission with a $45 nonrefundable application fee
+- Application for admission with a $45 graduate application fee

 - Baccalaureate degree in civil engineering from a regionally accredited institution, or the evaluated equivalency.
 Applicants with a degree in a discipline other than civil engineering may be admitted but must have at least 15 undergraduate credits in the areas of environmental engineering, water resources, hydrology and soil mechanics.
 Undergraduate remedial coursework may be required to overcome technical deficiencies.